-For an appointment or for any further information on neurosurgery and brain tumour treatment, please call London Bridge Hospital on 0845 602 7906 or send an email.
+For an appointment or for any further information on heart surgery, please call London Bridge Hospital on 0845 602 7906 or send an email.